PigeonF/containers/docs/README.md

 [GitLab CI/CD]: https://docs.gitlab.com/ee/ci/

-## Project Design

-To ease maintenance of the repository, the container are images built from upstream [Dockerfile](https://docs.docker.com/reference/dockerfile/) definitions where possible.
-This is possible by using the upstream repositories as the [docker build context](https://docs.docker.com/build/concepts/context/#remote-context).

 ## Repository Layout

-Two central parts of the repository are the [bake files](../containers/) and the [docker CI workflow](../.github/workflows/docker.yaml).
+Two central parts of the repository are the [bake file](../docker-bake.hcl) and the [docker CI workflow](../.github/workflows/docker.yaml).
 The former defines which containers to build (and how), whereas the latter is used for publishing the containers to [the project's container registry][container registry].

 [container registry]: https://github.com/PigeonF?tab=packages&repo_name=containers